compassus/compassus/README.md

 In some cases you may not want the parser to dispatch on your application's current route, but instead on the query that its component declares.
-This is optionally possible by using the `compassus.core/parser` function.
-This function takes the exact same arguments as `om.next/parser`, along with an optional `:route-dispatch` key.
+This is optionally possible by passing an optional `:route-dispatch` key in the configuration map passed to `compassus.core/parser`.
 If set to `false`, the parser will not dispatch on the current route, but instead on the query of the component pertaining to that route.
 Here's an example:

 ``` clojure
 (defui Home